Let’s Talk About Branding Photography

 The first step in starting with branding photography is brainstorming on what story you would like to tell your audience.

 I am a visual storyteller and I aim at helping small business owners take their businesses to the next level with photos that truly tell the story of them and their brand.
+Having a BSc degree in Marketing Management / Business administration I can define the needs of a business easily.
 When we talk about branding, most of us shift our minds to cute cups and t-shirts with logos of our companies accompanied by fancy fonts and colors.
 But it is actually more than that.
 There are many elements that contribute to the making of your visual identity, photography included.
 Today, we are going to talk about brand photography, its benefits, and how to get started with it.

 Understanding Brand Photography

 We can define branding photography as the capture and editing of images that visually represent your company or business.
 These images may contain props, sets, tones, and even colors that portray your particular brand.
 Brand photography can include pictures of your offices, goods or services, and most importantly your team (employees).

 Chances are, you have already taken a branded headshot of yourself and used it on your LinkedIn profile picture.
 But, that’s just the first step towards getting started with branding photography.
 Improving the brand of a company or business requires you to have a variety of branded photos that you can share on as many platforms as possible.

 It Makes Your Brand More Relatable to Clients

 Research shows that 82% of clients prefer buying from a company that they trust.
 One of the best ways for you to create trust between your brand and clients is by sharing branded photographs of your business, those who work in it, and the process of production if possible.
 It makes it easier for them to connect and relate to you on a human level.